ast-grep/ast-grep.github.io/website/blog/tree-sitter-end-to-end.md

 now had to add the arena base to each handle before accessing a node.
 The parse benchmark measured the benefit and stopped before paying that read cost.

-I instructed ChatGPT to add a separate traversal benchmark.
-It parsed each fixture once outside the timed region, then repeatedly walked the completed tree in preorder while reading data typical of an ast-grep consumer:
+Reading needed its own benchmark.
+The new traversal benchmark parsed each fixture once outside the timed region, then repeatedly walked the completed tree in preorder while reading data typical of an ast-grep consumer:

 - kind ID;
 - byte range;
 - named-node status; and
 - error-node status.

-The first four-byte indexed version was **2.40% slower** than the pre-arena Rust representation across all seven languages.
+The first four-byte indexed version was **2.40% slower** than the pre-arena Rust build—the one deliberate exception to the usual control, since the whole representation was under judgment—across all seven languages.
 The parser had become faster by making its output slower to read.

 One possible response was to convert the accepted tree into a second, reader-optimized representation.
 That would add a full tree pass and duplicate